Softdiscover/wp-simple-form/README.md

 add_action('init', 'add_jquery');
 ```
-then it jquery should be loaded in frontend
+then jquery should be loaded in frontend

 ## How to use ##